 The two main categories of SEO are on-site and off-site SEO.
 While great on-site SEO is crucial, it is heavily supported and held up by off-site infrastructure.
-Backlinking is a sub-discipline of SEO, one that explores the connections between other websites and your own, and how Google views these relationships.
+Backlinking is a sub-discipline of SEO, one that explores the connections between other websites and your own and how Google views these relationships.

-The gold-standard for a backlink is a do-follow link, and Google reads this type of link as an endorsement for this site.
+The gold standard for a backlink is a do-follow link, and Google reads this type of link as an endorsement for this site.
 It is one site vouching for another.

 The absolute best backlinks are from .edu and .gov subdomains, as they are typically very highly rated and trustworthy.
 A backlink from a site with these subdomains creates a strong and lasting infrastructure to your site and can raise the baseline of your site’s rankings, giving you a sort of safety net.
 This is where the rea; staying power of SEO can come from.

-A website for a government or educational organization is not likely to ever fall in rankings in the Google search results, so if they are linking to you, you can assume that your site can maintain a hold on it’s ranking.
+A website for a government or educational organization is not likely to ever fall in rankings in the Google search results, so if they are linking to you, you can assume that your site can maintain a hold on its ranking.

-PPC is fantastic for exposure and impressions, however, the click-through rate is lower than organic search results.
+PPC is fantastic for exposure and impressions; however, the click-through rate is lower than organic search results.
 People tend to ignore ads.
 They want to know what Google says is the best result, not what it is being paid to show.
 It creates a better sense of trust in the validity of the result.

 SEO, while an inherently in-organic process, creates organic results.
-Simply optimizing your site and infrastructure via keyword research and implementation and backlinks from topically relevant verticals to best tell Google who and what you are is a key to a more organic sales funnel.
+Simply optimizing your site and infrastructure via keyword research and implementation and backlinks from topically relevant verticals to best tell Google who you are is a key to a more organic sales funnel.
 A paid ad is a great way to get eyes on your site, but an organic result has better CTR, even if it does win out slightly in conversion.
 However, SEO and PPC should be complementary and should be used together to ensure the best results.

 Local SEO Is Fairly Easy and Extremely Potent

 Assuming that your target market is those who live within your immediate area, local SEO and “near me” search optimization has huge potential for increasing business and conversion.
-Traditional local marketing such as mailers and coupons are still a viable strategy, but less and less so every year.
+Traditional local marketing such as mailers and coupons is still a viable strategy, but less and less so every year.

 Instead, the market is utilizing local searches for this.
 Local searches open you up to a market of ready and active buyers, as they already know they need your product or service (and are actively searching it out).
 If you’re not in the local Google My Business results, you’re missing out on actual free business.
-It has an incredible conversion too, with 88% of users calling or visiting the business that they chose within 24 hours.
+It has an incredible conversion, too, with 88% of users calling or visiting the business they chose within 24 hours.